calcuis/quiz-compiler/README.md

 **You should compile your itemset via `Editor` first before kicking start with the `Quiz`.

 **Latest updates:**
+- Reverse option order randomly.
-- User's responses were logged in a text file (results.txt).
+- Log user's responses in a text file (results.txt).
-- Time limit approach was implemented (two minutes for each question).
+- Implement time limit/restriction (two minutes for each question).
-- `Quit` button was added to terminate the game anytime.
+- Add `Quit` button to terminate the game anytime.

 **Game:** Quiz